 While an exceedingly odd place for it, right before the final conflict, that’s not the only humour in ReVisitant.
 A fraternity initiation goes quite wrong early in the film.
 There’s the workmen who run around bumping into each other like The Three Stooges during the poltergeist attack that drives the family and Amanda’s friend Kat (Maya Smith) out of the house.
 And Leslie’s boss Victor (Adrian LePeltier), who gives them a place to stay, is the stereotypical “funny” effeminate gay male.

 I haven’t seen The Visitant, but I didn’t have much trouble following ReVisitant.
 Apart from Samantha and Maya, Lee (Sallie Glaner, Hunting Evil, Marriage Killer) is the only returning character.
 The plot takes off in its own direction and there are enough flashbacks to fill you in on what you do need to know.
 Or, since it’s currently free to watch, you could watch it first.

 Enjoyable, if lightweight and not likely to stick in your memory, ReVisitant is worth a watch.
 It is a little long at an hour and forty minutes, but that includes the credits which contain a couple of scenes that point towards a third film.

 Terror Films will debut ReVisitant Friday, March 5th on the Kings of Horror YouTube Channel.
-Before that there will be a live interview with film’s cast and crew starting at 1pm PST.
+Before that, there will be a live interview with the film’s cast and crew starting at 1pm PST.
 You can check the Terror Films Facebook page or the film’s Facebook page for more details.
 The Visitant, which debuted there in 2015 is also available.
 I’ve linked it below for those who would prefer to watch them in order.